second-state/wasmedge-quickjs/README.md

 Now supporting wasmedge socket for HTTP requests and Tensorflow in JavaScript programs!

+## Changes Compared to Upstream Repo
+In general, this version strips down the WASMEdge QuickJS implementation to allow it to run on non-wasi_snapshot_preview1 compatible edge compute contexts, like Fastly.

+- Added `wasi_snapshot_preview1` feature.
+Disabled by default.
+If enabled, restores the QuickJS implementation back to be feature complete:
+  - Enables functions like `setTimeout`, `setImmediate`.
+  - Enables http support and socket support, among others that require IO access granted by the preview1 WASI snapshot.
+- Added `inherit_env` feature.
+Disabled by default for security.
+If enabled, the process env of the `Context`-instantiating Rust code will be passed down to executed JS.

 ## Prerequisites

 Make sure that you will have GCC installed on Ubuntu 20.04.